joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

   - Enforce strong and complex password creation policies.
   - Temporarily lock accounts after a certain number of unsuccessful login attempts.
+  - Use a secure hashing algorithm with a unique salt for each password.
   - Keep systems and software up-to-date to address vulnerabilities.
+  - Add an additional authentication layer - MFA

 ### Password Spraying